Uveitis, iritis and eye inflammation

 Uveitis can have many causes, including eye injury and inflammatory diseases.
-Toxic exposure, such as to pesticides and acids used in manufacturing processes, also can cause uveitis.
+Exposure to toxic chemicals such as pesticides and acids used in manufacturing processes also can cause uveitis.

 The type of uveitis you have is classified by where inflammation occurs in the uvea:

-- Anterior uveitis refers to inflammation of the iris alone (iritis) or the iris and ciliary body.
+Anterior uveitis is inflammation of the iris (iritis) or the iris and ciliary body.

-- Intermediate uveitis refers to inflammation of the ciliary body.
+Intermediate uveitis is inflammation of the ciliary body.

-- Diffuse uveitis (also called panuveitis) is inflammation in all areas of the uvea.
+Diffuse uveitis (also called panuveitis) is inflammation of all areas of the uvea.

 Many cases of uveitis are chronic, and they can produce numerous possible complications, including clouding of the cornea, cataracts, elevated eye pressure (IOP), glaucoma, swelling of the retina or retinal detachment.
 These complications can result in permanent vision loss.

 Uveitis occurs most frequently in people ages 20 to 60 and affects men and women equally.
 Researchers estimate uveitis is responsible for 10% of legal blindness in the United States and up to 25% in the developing world.